papioPhlo/polyDetect/README.md

 If you wish to create your fastq file using fastQgenie (recommended) you will need: sratoolkit.2.6.2 or higher (make sure to add to your path) nesoni (make sure to add to your path)
-If you wish to run polyDetect with a pre-existing fastq file, you will need to check the fastq instructional file to make sure your fastq is formatted properly.
+If you wish to run polyDetect with a pre-existing fastq file, you will need to check the fastq sample.fq file located in this repository to make sure your fastq is formatted properly.
 To run polyDetect, you will need the following tools: bwa (make sure to add to your path) bowTie2 (make sure to add to your path)
 Running fastQgenie ===================
-You must first construct a text file containing a list of SRA Run accessions (SRRs).
-A sample SRR file is provided on GitHub (SRR.sample).
+You must first construct a text file containing a list of SRA Run accessions.
+A sample SRR file is provided in this repository (sample.srr).
 From the same directory containing your custom SRR file, execute the fastQgenie script.

 Running polyDetect ===================
 The polyDetect.py script should be executed from an empty directory followed by 8 mandatory commands: